COSM Research Grant Information

 Scope of Program (Limited to Research Projects Only)

-The committee will entertain requests for any activity and/or purchase that support research efforts.
-Research projects may request materials for supplies, travel, equipment.
-Travel to meetings to learn new research techniques or work with colleagues on research projects will be supported.
-Requests for travel to attend professional meetings to present research results will NOT be supported nor will workshops focused on teaching or service projects.
+The committee will entertain grant applications that support research efforts.
+Research projects may request materials for supplies, travel, and/or small equipment.
+Requests for travel to research sites or collect data will be supported.
+Requests for travel to attend professional meetings to present research results will NOT be supported, nor will workshops focused on teaching or service projects.
+Requests to travel to meetings must clearly identify how the travel is specifically related to research (e.g., to learn a new research technique or to work with colleagues on research papers or grants).
+Travel to such meetings will not be supported unless a very strong case is made for the advancement of research.
 Requests for assistance with publication expenses will NOT be supported.

-The amount of funding available in an academic year can vary, but typically the total funding available is $5,000 in the fall.
+The amount of funding available in an academic year can vary, but typically, the total funding available is $5,000.
 Individual awards may request up to $1,000.

 Deadline for Spending and Travel